madlipetuhhov/suvepidufront-madli/README.md

 # Project Status and Contact
 **Please note that this project is actively under development, with ongoing improvements and updates being made on a weekly basis.**
 As such, you may encounter features that are still in progress or incomplete.
-Your feedback and contributions are highly appreciated as we work towards enhancing and completing the project.

 If you want to contact me, you can reach me at **madli.petuhhov89@gmail.com**.

-Thank you for your understanding and support as I continue to develop and refine the Suvepidu project.

 ## Repositories
 [Backend Repository](https://github.com/madlipetuhhov/suvepiduback-madli)